rainmanh/jumpscale_core8/docs/AtYourService/2_AYS_basics.md

 *Instances*

-In instance is a deployed unique instance of an AtYourService.
+An instance is a deployed unique instance of an AtYourService.
 E.g. a docker application running on a host node, the application would be the service.

 The instances are

 #### Blueprints